Greenfield Valley Heritage Park

-Greenfield Valley Heritage Park (Dyffryn Maes Glas) is a 70 acre country park in the United Kingdom.
-It is located in Greenfield, near the town of Holywell in North Wales.
-It is well known for its woodland, reservoirs, ancient monuments (including the ruins of Basingwerk Abbey), rich industrial past and its factories which played a part in the Industrial Revolution.
+Greenfield Valley Heritage Park (Parc Treftadaeth Dyffryn Maes Glas) is a 70 acre country park in the United Kingdom.
+It is located in Greenfield (Maes Glas), near the town of Holywell in North Wales.
+It is well known for its woodland, reservoirs, ancient monuments, such as the ruins of Basingwerk Abbey, its rich industrial past and its factories which played a part in the Industrial Revolution.